** Some Would Deny Christ On The Cross

 4. Mortification and Discipline

-Saints and laypeople alike practiced voluntary mortifications: cold showers, sleeping on hard surfaces, self-denial of pleasures — not out of self-hatred, but to grow in virtue and share in Christ’s suffering.
+Saints and laypeople alike have practiced this voluntary mortification since before Christ (2) — not out of masochistic self-hatred, or blind obedience to religious leaders, but to grow in virtue and share in Christ’s suffering.

 ---